k8s-platform-hub/hello-nodejs-express/README.md

 There might be cases where you might want to perform some custom business logic on your apis.
 For example, sending an email/sms to a user on sign up or sending a push notification to the mobile device when some event happens.
 For this, you would want to create your own custom service which does these for you on the endpoints that you define.

 This quickstart comes with one such custom service written in `nodejs` using the `express` framework.
-Check it out in action at `https://api.cluster-name.hasura-app.io` .
-Currently, it just returns a "Hello World from nodejs-express" at that endpoint.
+Check it out in action at `https://api.cluster-name.hasura-app.io`.

 In case you want to use another language/framework for your custom service.
 Take a look at our docs to see how you can add a new custom service.